[Summer Camp]

 © John Swanton 1998

-© Nancy F. Little 2009OTHER OUTDOOR ACTIVITIES
+© Nancy F. Little 2009

 © Nancy F. Little 2009 The Sparks have "Sparks Games" --- an hour of active games --- on the lower lawn each night after supper while a large crowd of adults watch from the porch and deck.
-And the Flames have their own "Flames Games" three nights a week, too.
+The Flames have their own "Flames Games" three nights a week, too.
 The Sparks occasionally go on a special trip together to Jockey Cap (a local 10-minute climb to a fabulous view) or other nearby scenic attraction.
 The Flames take regular trips to Emerald Pool, Lower Falls, and other outdoor sites.

 And then there is the time honored tradition of porch-sitting.© Nancy F. Little 2009

 We have a gorgeous view of the White Mountains from the front porch.
-On a clear day, you can even see the tip of Mount Washington poking up in the far distance!
+On a clear day, some say you can even see the tip of Mount Washington poking up in the far distance!
 During any unscheduled time, there's a pretty good chance that several people will be relaxing on the front porch of the Main Building or on the attached deck.
 Many a conversation; many a good book; many a sunset; and many quiet, peaceful moments.

 INDOOR ACTIVITIES

-© Emily Woofenden 2006 We have a well-stocked "Game Closet" with a wide variety of board games, strategy games, playing cards, puzzles, and other game supplies.
+© Emily Woofenden 2006 We have a well-stocked "Game Closet" with a wide variety of board games, strategy games, playing cards, puzzles, and other fun supplies.
 Impromptu games of Scrabble, Trivial Pursuit, Boggle, and other popular pastimes happen regularly.

 A wide variety of card games are enjoyed by all ages.
 Sparks and Flames are often found gathered around in front of the main fireplace playing I Doubt It, Slap, or that all-time favorite with this age group: Mao!
 Groups of Senior Flames and Bonfires are often found in the Dole Wing playing Spades, Hearts, Canasta, and other more advanced card games.
 And it's not unusual to see Bonfires and Embers playing Bridge, Whist, Rummy, and other traditional card games.